rails/rails/guides/source/initialization.md

 ### `actionpack/lib/action_dispatch.rb`

 Action Dispatch is the routing component of the Rails framework.
-It adds functionalities like routing, session, and common middlewares.
+It adds functionality like routing, session, and common middlewares.

 ### `rails/commands/server.rb`

-The `Rails::Server` class is defined in this file as inheriting from `Rack::Server`.
+The `Rails::Server` class is defined in this file by inheriting from `Rack::Server`.
 When `Rails::Server.new` is called, this calls the `initialize` method in `rails/commands/server.rb`:

 ```ruby
 def initialize(*)